 Hearing Loss

-Hearing loss can be experienced in varying degrees, such as mild, moderate, moderately-severe, severe or profound.
-Additionally, this loss can also vary depending on pitches or frequencies.
-A series of hearing tests can determine the amount of loss you experience compared to an average of many other adult listeners with typical hearing.
+Hearing loss can present in different degrees, including mild, moderate, moderately-severe, severe, or profound.
+Furthermore, the degree of loss may vary across different pitches or frequencies.
+A comprehensive series of hearing tests can assess the level of hearing loss experienced, in comparison to the average hearing capabilities of a diverse group of adults with typical auditory function.

 Hearing Loss Outer Ear